omazhary/Presentations/PITCHME.md

 ### So What?

-- Developers Want to Figure out Which Projects to Contribute to
+- Developers Want to Figure out in Which Projects to Invest
 - Developers/Users Don't Want to _Re-invent the Wheel_
-- Industry is Moving Towards Open Source
+- Industry is Interested in Open Source
 - There is a Need to Inspect/Monitor Project Health
     - How Might a Comprehensive Monitoring Infrastructure Possibly Influence a Project?